Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a detailed review which covers a multitude of topics, we’ve added jump-to links above for easy navigation.

 In the video above, John from the Test Prep Insight team walks you through the major pros and cons of the Kaplan USMLE prep course.
-For more detail, be sure to continue reading our full written review below.
+For more detail, be sure to continue reading our full written review below so you can finally decide whether Kaplan is the right choice to help you prepare for the USMLE.

 For each step of the USMLE, Kaplan offers two course formats – On Demand and Live Online.
 There is also an instructor led, live on-site class offered in New York, but given the much greater popularity of the On Demand and Live Online classes, this review will focus on those course options.